-FCS RNG.1.2/PTG.2 The TSF shall provide numbers, 16-bit per number that meet:
+FCS_RNG.1.2/PTG.2 The TSF shall provide numbers, 16-bit per number that meet:

-(PTG.2.6) Test procedure A does not distinguish the internal random numbers from output tests on the DTRNG FRO M output in order to execute so-called total-failure test and online test.
-The online test function triggers a set of statistical tests embedded in a logic block connecting to DTRNG FRO M hardware directly, Upon completing the statistical tests, the logic block shall notify embedded software of the test result.
-The total-failure test is implemented in pure software.
-If either test fails, the function returns an error value and the DTRNG FRO M is shut down.
-Those functions are described in DTRNG FRO M Application note in detail and are available to embedded software.
+(PTG.2.6) Test procedure A does not distinguish the internal random numbers from output on the DTRNG FRO output.
+If either test fails, the function returns an error value and the DTRNG FRO is shut down.
+Those functions are described in DTRNG